sca-secure-library-sca25519/sca25519/README.md

-# Introduction to the sca25519 library (SCA-secure ECC in software – mission impossible?)
+# The sca25519 library (SCA-secure ECC in software – mission impossible?)

 This repository accompanies the paper **SCA-secure ECC in software – mission impossible?** available at https://tches.iacr.org/.